 What can you do?

 The particular challenge when sleeping is that sleep does not come when you absolutely have to, but just when you let go.
-So on the one hand to establish sleep-promoting behavior and a sleep positive environment.
+So it’s essential to establish a sleep positive environment.

 On the other hand to let go of the firm will to have to sleep now.
 This only creates pressure and makes it harder to sleep.